The 20 Best Acute Cerebellar Ataxia Doctors Near Me in Michigan, US

 Accepting New Patients

-Douglas Boven is a Physiatrist in Troy, Michigan.
-Dr. Boven has been practicing medicine for over 14 years and is rated as an Experienced provider by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Foot Drop, Stroke, Hemiplegia, and Sciatica.
+Douglas Boven is a Physiatrist practicing medicine in Troy, Michigan.
+He has been practicing medicine for over 14 years.
+Dr. Boven is rated as an Experienced provider by MediFind in the treatment of Acute Cerebellar Ataxia.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Foot Drop, Stroke, Hemiplegia, and Sciatica.
+Dr. Boven is board certified in American Board Of Physical Medicine And Rehabilitation.
 Dr. Boven is currently accepting new patients.

 Experienced in Acute Cerebellar Ataxia